Face Serums: Are They Worth the Hype?

 Types of Face Serums and Their Active Ingredients

-Not all serums are created equal—and that’s the beauty of them.
+Not all serums are created equal—and that’s exactly what makes them so effective.
 Depending on their active ingredients, base, texture, and delivery system, each serum is designed to target specific skin concerns.
-To help you figure out which one belongs in your routine, let’s break them down into key categories:
+Understanding these differences makes it much easier to choose a serum that actually works for your skin.

 1. By Active Ingredients